Embu, Kenya: Geography

-The Municipality of Embu, Kenya is known for its jacaranda trees that literally turn the municipality into a purple shower when in bloom.
-The Jacaranda trees usually bloom in October–November each year, depending on the rainfall.
+Embu Town is known for its jacaranda trees that turn the municipality into a purple shower when in bloom.
+The jacaranda trees usually bloom from October to November each year, depending on rainfall.

-The Municipality slopes from west to east, with the highest elevation at the Ruvingaci River, up to the Kangaru School as well as from Njukiri forest in the west to Muthatari in the east, a radius of about 10 km in size.
+The municipality slopes from west to east, with the highest elevation at the Ruvingaci River, up to the Kangaru School as well as from Njukiri forest in the west to Muthatari in the east, a radius of about 10 km in size.
 Embu has a small airstrip (1 km long), which is 7.1 km southeast of the heart of the town.

-Way past Kigari Teachers College approximately 25 km from Embu Town is a small town known as Kianjokoma that is a centre for other shopping centres like Miandari, Kathande, Kiriari, Irangi and others; This town is fast growing due to the situated Tea factory - Mungania Tea Factory and now a County Hospital as well as a police line in the area.
+Past Kigari Teachers College approximately 25 km from Embu Town is a small town known as Kianjokoma that is a center for other shopping centers like Miandari, Kathande, Kiriari, Irangi and others.
+This town is fast growing due to the situated Mungania Tea Factory and as well as a county hospital and a police line in the area.
 Other small towns in Embu are Kibugu, Karurumo, Rukuriri, Mukuuri, Kathageri, Kanja and Manyatta.